fivosts/Phods-algorithm-optimization/README.md

 phods4.c is configured to take separately a value for Bx and By,where Bx and By are the dimensions of the block.All possible values of Bx are divisors of N and all possible values of By are divisors of M,respectively.

-Phods_script is a bash script which is used as a tool for executing and configuring the above codes.With the appropriate argument,it runs phods1.c ,phods2.c , phods3.c for all possible values of B and phods4.c for all possible combinations of all possible values of Bx and By.
+Phods_script.sh is a bash script which is used as a tool for executing and configuring the above codes.With the appropriate argument,it runs phods1.c ,phods2.c , phods3.c for all possible values of B and phods4.c for all possible combinations of all possible values of Bx and By.

-The above calculations concern images with 144x176 dimensions.